Your support is helping address some of the most challenging issues Humboldt is facing at this time.

 I was truly afraid that I wouldn’t have been able to continue my education before I received Student Adversity funds.
 With the money I was awarded, I have been able to sustain expenses essential to my life as a student and continue my education.
 Your generosity has made that possible, for me and for other students in need.” —Liz Hedlund, Psychology '22

 Gifts to the Student Adversity Fund are immediately going to address the pressures brought on by unexpected hardships helping students stay in school.
 Providing direct support will help students cover such necessities as lost wages, housing, food, transportation, relocation costs, technology, and other essentials that may have been brought on by COVID-19, wildfire evacuation or other emergencies.

 More than ever, students need your support to continue their journey to graduation and toward achieving their dreams.

 Each fund is being allocated to students who present the greatest need at this time.
 Student Adversity Fund support goes to students who are facing circumstances that may otherwise prevent them from staying in school, and who have no other financial means of support.
 Oh SNAP! serves students who request support through food distribution or J-points.
-Overcoming Barriers to Health support is allocated by HSU Student Health & Wellbeing Services for students who need financial support to cover medical costs that would otherwise force them to drop out of school.
+Overcoming Barriers to Health support is allocated by Humboldt Student Health & Wellbeing Services for students who need financial support to cover medical costs that would otherwise force them to drop out of school.
 The Student Success Scholarship funds are allocated to students who face gaps in their funding.